edgedelta/docs/docs/installation/kubernetes.md

 ## Run the Agent on Specific Nodes

 To run the agent on specific nodes in your cluster, add a node selector or nodeAffinity section to your pod config file.
-If your desired nodes are labeled logging=edgedelta, then adding the following nodeSelector will restrict the agent pods to Nodes that have the logging=edgedelta label.
+For example, if the desired nodes are labeled as **logging=edgedelta**, then adding the following nodeSelector will restrict the agent pods to nodes that have the **logging=edgedelta** label.

 ```text
 spec: